 - Your employer cannot rightfully fire you for bringing a workers' compensation claim.

 - Even if the accident was your fault, you are likely still entitled to workers' compensation coverage.

 - Your employer's insurance company, not your boss, is almost always responsible for paying your claim.

-As a workers' compensation attorney serving clients from Greenville to Lexington to Charleston, I know the complexities of the system, and I want to help you.
+As a South Carolina workers' compensation lawyer serving clients from Greenville to Lexington to Charleston, I know the complexities of the system, and I want to help you.

 Contact a Columbia Workers' Comp Lawyer for a Free Consultation

 Whether you were very recently injured at work, or you're tired of trying to deal with workers' comp on your own, the Law Office of Kenneth Berger is here for you.
 Your wellbeing is my first priority and I promise that your case will be handled with the dignity and respect that it deserves.

 Contact my Columbia office today at 803-790-2800 or by clicking on the live chat box below.
 I offer free consultations to new clients, as well as a FREE copy of my book, Your Guide to South Carolina Personal Injury & Workers' Compensation.